LRMPUT/labbot/README.md

 # labbot_ws
-Repository containing complete ROS2 workspace for LabBot robot as a part of Master’s degree thesis at year 2025
+Repository branch containing complete ROS2 workspace for LabBot robot as a part of Master’s degree thesis at year 2025

 Title: Implementation of the Labbot mobile robot controller in the ROS2 system